Privilege and Confidentiality

 Often, the key component of the resolution is to ensure the robustness of the monitoree’s current compliance programme so as to reduce of the risk of recurrence of the conduct that resulted in the enforcement effort that brought about the monitorship.
 As one resolution described the monitor’s mandate:

-There are, however, monitorships that have an historical or retrospective component that may require the monitor to investigate matters of the past.
-For example, one recent resolution required the monitor to review and report on various current compliance issues as well as '[t]he elements of the Bank's corporate governance that contributed to or facilitated the improper conduct discussed in this Consent Order and that permitted it to go on'.57
+However, there are monitorships that have an historical or retrospective component that may require the monitor to investigate matters of the past.
+For example, one resolution required the monitor to review and report on various current compliance issues as well as ‘[t]he elements of the Bank’s corporate governance that that contributed to or facilitated the improper conduct discussed in this Consent Order and that permitted it to go on’.

 These types of monitorships, with both an historical and prospective component, can be uniquely challenging.
-Experienced corporate monitor Bart M Schwartz of Guidepost Solutions has expressed strong views of the difficulties of successfully completing monitorships having both backward- and forward-looking components.
+Experienced corporate monitor Bart M Schwartz, of Guidepost Solutions, has expressed strong views about the difficulties of successfully completing monitorships having both backward-looking and forward-looking components.
 He has written:

 A contrary and perhaps equally valid view is that an investigation of historical practices may inform future improvements, particularly where management and line-level employees have remained in place between the time of the conduct that resulted in the monitorship and the present.